surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 ## Definition

-A common set of statements or operations can be defined as a globally as a function and it can be retrived one global func shall be refered from another global frunction but shopuld nnot be cicular.
+A common set of statements or operations can be defined globally as a function and it can be retrieved and used in any project. one global func shall be refered from another global frunction but shopuld nnot be cicular.
 **Getting Started :**
 >Path :  Settings-->click on global functions.